See also "Statistics".

 |MATH3373||Introduction to Game Theory (Cross-Listed: ECON 4673)||3 ch (3C)|

 Strategic games, n-person games in normal form, dominated strategies, Nash equilibrium, mixed strategies and mixed strategy equilibrium, games with perfect information, games with imperfect information, Bayesian games, extensive games.
 The course introduces basic non-cooperative game theory and analytical tools for decision makers (consumers, firms, politicians, governments).
 It is suitable for Mathematics, Economics, Computer Science, Management Science, Political Science, Social Science and Science students or any student with a minor in such disciplines, in particular those in the Mathematics/Statistics-Economics option.
-Note: this course is cross-listed as ECON 4673.
-Students cannot obtain credit for both MATH 3373 and ECON 4673 (or 5673).
+Note: Students cannot obtain credit for both MATH 3373 and ECON 4673 (or ECON 5673).

 The course introduces the basic concepts of mathematical logic, including the Axiom of Choice and its equivalents; propositional logic; languages and structures, axioms and theories, models; elements of model theory (Completeness, Compactness, Löwenheim-Skolem theorems, nonstandard models); theory of computability (ChurchTuring Thesis, recursive functions and sets, recursively enumerable sets, decision problems, the Halting Problem); Gödel's Incompleteness Theorems.